exakat/exakat/docs/Rules.rst

 ###########

 The test on a variable is not enough.
-The variable is simply checked for null, then used as an object or an array.
+The variable is checked for null, then used as an object or an array.

 .. code-block:: php